 The third step in the analysis considers whether you meet or equal one of the Social Security Administration’s listed impairments.
 The Social Security Administration has a list of medical conditions which it has deemed to be so severe as to automatically qualify you for Social Security Disability benefits.
 To prove you meet or equal one of the listings, you must have medical evidence documenting the condition.

 Social Security evaluates Huntington’s disease using listing 11.17.
 This listing requires a showing of either the A criteria or B criteria.
-The A criteria requires proof of disorganization of motor function in two extremities resulting in an extreme limitation in the ability to stand up from a seated position, balance while standing or walking, or use the upper extremities.
-The B criteria requires a showing of marked limitations in one of the following: understanding, remembering, or applying information; interacting with others; concentrating, persisting, or maintaining pace; or adapting or managing oneself.
+The A criteria require proof of disorganization of motor function in two extremities resulting in an extreme limitation in the ability to stand up from a seated position, balance while standing or walking, or use the upper extremities.
+The B criteria require a showing of marked limitations in one of the following: understanding, remembering, or applying information; interacting with others; concentrating, persisting, or maintaining pace; or adapting or managing oneself.
 If you are able to prove through medical treatment notes that your condition supports this listing, then the Social Security Administration will approve your case at Step 3.
 However, this is generally unlikely as the required proof is quite high to meet a listing.

 If you are found not to meet a listing, then the next consideration would be whether you are able to perform your past relevant work, and if not, if there is other work in the national economy that you could perform.
 Determining whether you can perform your past relevant work requires a finding of what you are capable of, both physically and mentally.
 This is called your residual functional capacity.
 Your residual functional capacity will be used to determine if you are capable of your past work.
 If not, the Social Security Administration will consider whether there is other work in the national economy that you could perform that exists in significant numbers.
 If you are determined unable to perform past work or any other type of work, you will be found disabled.